 What is Multi-master Replication?

 Consider a situation where several connected database servers can update the data.
 In this case, the changes made by one member of the group ripple into all the other members.
-This can be done by a multi-master replication system.
+A PostgreSQL multi-master replication system can do this.
 So the multi-master replication adds an element of bi-directionality to the process.

 PostgreSQL Multi-master replication lets multiple nodes accept write queries and all of the nodes involved contain the same data.
 The main purpose of multi-master replication, of course, is high availability.

 When the primary server fails, it is not necessary to wait for a physical standby to be promoted.

 It is recommended that users not complicate the design by going for master-master replication PostgreSQL where single-master replication in PostgreSQL is enough.